 By default, the email will contain a link to the self-hosted form, but if you select the “include form in email” checkbox, this will be included in the email and people will be able to complete the form from the email client.

 You could take things to the next level by connecting G Forms to hundreds of 3rd party apps via Zapier.
-You could do stuff like saving new contacts into your CRM or making each response a Trello task and so on.
+You could do stuff like saving new contacts into your CRM or making each response a Trello task or dig into web software development and build something great with Google forms.

 This was our guide on how to integrate G Forms in your WordPress website.
 Would love to hear your insights on Google Forms so don’t hesitate to leave your comment below!